Click here to read the brochure

 WHY IS IT IMPORTANT?

-Regulators ensure that clean water runs in our taps, the lights remain on, and that financial markets are sound.
+Regulators have a crucial role to play in the economy and society.
+They ensure that clean water runs in our taps, the lights remain on, and that financial markets are sound.
 However, they can fail to deliver these public services if their activities are unduly influenced, whether by the regulated industry, government, politicians or outside interest groups.
 For example, an electricity rate hike that is justified by the operator’s costs can be opposed by consumer groups or politicians wishing to make hay.
 Equally, the operator may lobby for higher prices, unnecessarily prioritising shareholders over consumers.
 There is broad consensus on the need for safeguards against undue influence to maintain regulatory neutrality, and appropriate interactions and mechanisms for engaging with stakeholders, but less on what this means in practice.

 CREATING A CULTURE OF INDEPENDENCE: PRACTICAL GUIDANCE AGAINST UNDUE INFLUENCE

 Building on its work on the Governance of Regulators and performance assessments of regulatory agencies, in conjunction with its Network of Economic Regulators (NER), the OECD has developed practical guidelines for governments and regulators on how to protect economic regulatory agencies from undue influence.
 The guidance also aims at helping the executive, legislature, judiciary, industry, consumers, media and interest groups better understand and appreciate the role of regulators and how to interact with them.